-Employer of Record in Lithuania & PEO | INS Global
+Employer of Record in Lithuania 2025 | INS Global

-Employer of Record in Lithuania & PEO
+Employer of Record in Lithuania

 Expanding to Lithuania?
 EOR Services Help You Hire Globally, Pay Locally, Expand Effortlessly

 Incorporating a company in a foreign country is a complicated and time-consuming process that requires a legal and physical presence in that market.
-A PEO streamlines this process and allows you to operate in new markets without establishing a formal entity there.
+A EOR streamlines this process and allows you to operate in new markets without establishing a formal entity there.

-Working with a PEO
+Working with a EOR

 • Saves time